Once a Democrat, Greg Lopez was Colorado’s youngest mayor. Now he’s a Republican running for governor.

 His campaign slogan: “It’s about all of us.”

-Currently, the sprawling GOP field for governor includes Arapahoe-area District Attorney George Brauchler, Denver investment banker Doug Robinson, entrepreneur and one-time lawmaker Victor Mitchell, Larimer County Commissioner Lew Gaiter, Donald Trump’s Denver co-chair Steve Barlock.
+Currently, the sprawling GOP field for governor, which likely is not settled, includes Arapahoe-area District Attorney George Brauchler, Denver investment banker Doug Robinson, entrepreneur and one-time lawmaker Victor Mitchell, Larimer County Commissioner Lew Gaiter, and Donald Trump’s Denver co-chair Steve Barlock.

 What’s Lopez’s background?